Grey-cheeked fulvetta: Taxonomy and systematics

-The grey-cheeked fulvetta or Morrison's fulvetta (Alcippe morrisonia) is a bird in the family Alcippeidae.
 The species was first described by Robert Swinhoe in 1863.
-The grey-cheeked fulvetta is part of a species complex and the nominate morrisonia is now restricted to endemic Taiwan birds, with David's fulvetta (Alcippe davidi), Huet's fulvetta (Alcippe hueti) and Yunnan fulvetta (Alcippe fratercula) now recognised as a separate species.
+It's specific name is derived from Yushan, the tallest mountain in Taiwan, which was known to westerners as Mount Morrison.
+The grey-cheeked fulvetta is part of a species complex which was once considered to represent a single species, but on the basis of some DNA studies it has been split into four species.
+The nominate race morrisonia, restricted to Taiwan, has been retained as the grey-cheeked fulvetta, with David's fulvetta (Alcippe davidi), Huet's fulvetta (Alcippe hueti) and Yunnan fulvetta (Alcippe fratercula) all now recognised as a separate species.
+This split has not been accepted by all ornithological authorities however, and further study is required.